 At A Glance:

-- Our research is multidisciplinary with a long-term goal to discover better diagnosis tools and therapy for cancer patients.
+- Our long-term goal is to discover better diagnosis markers and therapies for cancer patients.

-Dr. Hakem is a Senior Scientist at the Princess Margaret Cancer Centre and a Professor at the Department of Medical Biophysics at the University of Toronto.
+Dr. Hakem is a Professor at the Department of Medical Biophysics at the University of Toronto.
+He is also a Senior Scientist at the Princess Margaret Cancer Centre.
 He received his Ph.D degree from the University of Aix-Marseille II, France.
-He completed post-doctoral training at Howard Hughes Medical Institute/Washington University Medical School, Saint Louis in the US and the Amgen Research Institute in Toronto.
-Dr. Hakem started his faculty position in 1998 and has focused the research of his laboratory on cancer mechanisms.
-Using cancer genetics he has identified novel tumor suppressor genes (e.g. RNF8, MUS81 and PIRH2) and has also investigated the mechanisms of function and regulation of some major human tumor suppressor genes (e.g. BRCA1 and P53).
-Dr. Hakem is a world-class expert in cancer genetics, cell signaling and molecular oncology.
-His work has been published in leading journals including Cell, Science and The Journal of Experimental Medicine.
-Several of his former trainees have faculty positions or influential jobs in the private sectors.
+He completed post-doctoral training at the Howard Hughes Medical Institute/Washington University Medical School, Saint Louis in the US and the Amgen Research Institute in Toronto.
+Dr. Hakem started his faculty position in 1998 and has focused his research program on the mechanisms that drive cancer development as well as on the identification of novel therapeutic strategies for cancer.
+His laboratory has identified several novel tumor suppressor genes and investigated the function and the mechanisms that regulates some of the major human tumor suppressor genes (e.g. BRCA1 and P53).
+Dr. Hakem is a world-class expert in cancer genetics, cell signaling, and molecular oncology.
+His work has been published in leading journals including Cell, Science, Nature Genetics, Nature Communication, The Journal of Experimental Medicine, and The Journal of Clinical Investigation.
+Several of Dr.’s Hakem former trainees are now faculties or have influential positions in the private sectors.